matt-curtis/developer.sketchapp.com/introduction/03-plugin-bundles.md

 The version for the layout of the bundle an metadata.
 If excluded it is assumed the value is 1.

+#### disableCocoaScriptPreprocessor

+This is an advanced setting, and it defaults to `false`.
+When set to `true`, it will disable CocoaScript's own preprocessor.
+This way, you'll be able to use build systems like browserify or ES6 module syntax to develop your plugins.

 #### Commands

 An array of commands that the Plugin defines.